Deindex/deindex-fyi/README.md

 - How deindexing works and how search engines process removal requests
 - What types of content may qualify for removal or suppression
 - How to approach online reputation issues using legitimate, policy-based methods
-- Platform-specific guidance for Google, Glassdoor, Yelp, Reddit, and news sites
+- Platform-specific guidance for Google, Glassdoor, Yelp, and news sites

 It follows an ethical and compliance-focused approach.
 It does not promote spam, fake reporting, manipulation, or unlawful takedown methods.